 Students admitted to this form of study, after completing their vocational training at a vocational school, study two semesters at the Osnabrück University of Applied Sciences and two semesters at one of the partner universities in Australia, Ireland or Schwitzerland, before writing their Bachelor's thesis in the eighth semester at the Osnabrück University of Applied Sciences.
 The programme leads to a German Bachelor of Science degree.

-The field trip included the following learning objectives:
+The excursion included the following learning objectives:

 - to gain an insight into the importance and scope of physiotherapy research

-- to improve communication skills in English.
+- Improve communication skills in English